-The bill requires the Nebraska Department of Health & Human Services to “develop a comprehensive, effective working plan for placing qualified persons with disabilities in the most integrated community-based service settings…” Additionally, LB 1033 creates a stakeholder advisory committee to assist in the Olmstead plan’s development.
+The bill became law on April 18, 2016.
+The law requires the Nebraska Department of Health & Human Services to “develop a comprehensive, effective working plan for placing qualified persons with disabilities in the most integrated community-based service settings…” Additionally, LB 1033 created a stakeholder advisory committee to assist in the Olmstead plan’s development.

 To learn more about the Olmstead Case and what it means for people with disabilities, please view a video introduction and an external source about Olmstead, the right to live in the community and beyond.